 Yes.
 It can happen anytime your child loses too much urine or stool and is unable to replace the fluid.
-When a child has the "flu" that may cause diarrhea and/or vomiting, they are at risk to get dehydrated.
-Call your child's doctor if your child shows any of these early signs of dehydration:
+For example, when a child has the "flu" with diarrhea and/or vomiting, they are at risk of getting dehydrated.
+Ask your healthcare provider about signs of dehydration.
+Call your doctor or other healthcare provider if your child has diarrhea or early signs of dehydration, which can include:

 - Your child refuses fluids

-- Your child has not urinated (or has only a slightly wet diaper) in 4-6 hours

-Note: this is particularly important in infants or young children
+- Your child has not urinated (or has only a slightly wet diaper) in 4-6 hours Note: medical providers consider this to be particularly important in infants and young children

 - Your child is less active or unusually sleepy

 - Your child's urine is dark yellow

 - Your child's mouth is dry

 - Your child has sunken eyes